Magsers/ict2_moviesApp_assignment/README.md

 * Firestore to store user data so each user's favourites and watchlist is unique
 * More features to enhance the app.
 Eg : Trailers, more actor / movie / tv series metadata.
-* Improve on the appearance of the login and register forms
+* Improve on the appearance of the login, register and reset password forms
 * Additional storybook components
 * Pagination